EnsemblGSOC/srijan-gsoc-2019/feature_selection/README.md

-No transcript from locus 1 or 2 is within 500 nucleotides of a second lincRNA gene on the SAME strand (opposite stand does not matter)
+No transcript from locus 1 or 2 is within 500 nucleotides of a second lincRNA gene on the SAME strand (opposite stand does not matter) No transcript from locus 1 or 2 is within 1 kb of the extent of a